zion-l-interstice-mur-et-fleur-huile-sur-toile-60x

 Leandro Erlich at the Grand Palais

-<After having shaken the perceptions of thousands of visitors in Tokyo, Miami, and Milan, the visual artist Leandro Erlich, famous for his life-size optical illusions, arrives for the first time in the French capital, and under the dome of the Grand Palais, no less!
-From one artwork to another, he challenges the laws of reality to play with our imagination and our concept of space.
-Between giant mazes in Haussmannian facades flipped upside down, we warn you, here, you might just lose all your bearings.
+After transforming the perception of thousands of visitors in Tokyo, Miami, and Milan, the visual artist Leandro Erlich, renowned for his life-size optical illusions, arrives for the very first time in the French capital, and under the dome of the Grand Palais, no less!
+From artwork to artwork, he challenges the laws of reality to play with our imagination and our understanding of space.
+Among giant mazes set against beautiful Haussmannian facades turned upside down, we warn you, here, you just might lose all your bearings.

 Leandro Erlich